Tom Price (American politician)

-On September 29, 2017, he resigned as head of HHS following criticism of his use of private charters and military aircraft for travel.
+On September 29, 2017, he resigned as head of HHS following criticism of using government money to pay for private jet travel.
 In July 2018, the HHS inspector general urged the HHS to recoup at least $341,000 from Price for wasteful expenditures.

-While in Congress, Price chaired the House Committee on the Budget, Republican Study Committee and Republican Policy Committee.

 Early life, education, and medical career

 Price was born in Lansing, Michigan, and grew up in Dearborn, where he attended Adams Jr. High and Dearborn High School.
 Price's father and grandfather were both doctors.
 As a child, Price occasionally accompanied his grandfather on house calls in Toledo, Ohio.
 Until Price was the age of six, his father worked a dairy farm in Fowlerville, Michigan.

 Price received his B.A.
 (1975) and M.D.
 (1979) degrees from the University of Michigan.
 He completed a residency in orthopedic surgery at Emory University School of Medicine in Atlanta, and settled in the suburb of Roswell, Georgia.
 He entered private practice in 1984 and returned to Emory as an assistant professor of orthopedic surgery in 2002.
 He was the director of the orthopedic clinic at Atlanta's Grady Memorial Hospital, where he met his wife Betty, who worked there as anesthesiologist.

 Price was a member of the Association of American Physicians and Surgeons (AAPS), a politically conservative group founded in 1943 to "fight socialized medicine" and known to promote a range of scientifically discredited claims.
 The AAPS opposes Medicare and mandatory vaccination.
 Price is also a member of the American Medical Association.
 Before entering the state senate, Price was politically active as a member of the Republican Party and traveled with the Medical Association of Georgia in the early 1990s to oppose the Clinton health care plan of 1993.